amesysia/mitm-arp-spoofing-lab/README.md

 ![description](screenshots/screenshot-2.png)

-I ran the command below on Linux:
+To discover devices on the network, I ran netdiscover.
+It's a tool that scans the network and lists active devices with their IP and MAC addresses.

 ```netdiscover -i eth0 -r 10.0.2.0/24 -c 100```